-Whilst the Race Equality Charter, therefore, is underpinned by a focus on reducing 'racial inequalities', and highlights that 'the work to drive out racism in all its forms from our sector is imperative and incumbent on all of us, especially those in leadership positions', the inclusion of minoritised ethnic Gypsy, Roma, and Traveller communities in aggregated white ethnicity data categories, can lead to 'institutional university silence on the racism directed at [these] students' (Morgan et al., 2023:498) resulting in anti-racist policies and initiatives being nonresponsive to communities in aggregated white ethnicity data can result in a lack of attention to the experiences and outcomes (for example, continuation rates and awarding gaps) of Gypsy, Roma, and Traveller students, who as a result are rendered invisible in university strategic thinking, and equality, diversity and inclusion policy and practice.
+initiatives being nonresponsive to community experiences of racism, Romaphobia and antigypsyism.
+Moreover, the inclusion of these communities in aggregated white ethnicity data can result in a lack of attention to the experiences and outcomes (for example, continuation rates and awarding gaps) of Gypsy, Roma, and Traveller students, who as a result are rendered invisible in university strategic thinking, and equality, diversity and inclusion policy and practice.

 Forster et al. (2022) highlight the importance of university data collection reflecting the diversity of groups who identify as GTRSB to ensure that the needs of these diverse groups are met.
-For example, James (2021:152) shows the pitfalls of aggregating diverse communities as 'one community of difference' and discusses how the needs of migrant Roma may be different to the needs of 'indigenous Gypsies and Travellers' and these in turn may be different to the needs of Irish Travellers, of Showmen, of Bargee Travellers, and of New Travellers.
+For example, James (2021:152) shows the pitfalls of aggregating diverse communities as 'one community of difference' and discusses how the needs of migrant Roma may be different to the needs of 'indigenous Gypsies and Travellers' and these in turn may be different to the needs of Irish Travellers, of Showmen, of Bargee Travellers, and of New Travellers18.
 Collection of data on Gypsy, Roma and Traveller ethnicity and disaggregation of this data, therefore, is key to increasing our understandings and informing equality initiatives.
 However, the assumed official low numbers of GTRSB students in universities, which often may not reflect the reality of how many community members attend university, as well as the diversity of groups under the term 'GRT' or 'GTRSB' is often seen as problematic in data analysis.
 Thus, it is important to supplement quantitative data with qualitative data (Forster et al., 2022) to enable thick descriptions of lived experiences as well as enable the production of counter-narratives that challenge deficit discourses.